 Leg 9: At the intersection at CA State Route 89 and West River Street in Truckee, the runner MUST obey the traffic signals and cross Hwy.
 89 on a green light, then start to run south on Hwy.
 89 on the southbound side of the road.
 This is the one and only place to cross Hwy.
 89 and get to the southbound side of the road.

-Leg 15: This is the narrowest leg on the course.
-There are few places for vans to stop to support the runner.
-So runners need to be alert and runners should expect to run this without any van support.
-Run with traffic on the right side of the road.
-At the end of the leg at the exchange point, cross there.
-Be careful running this leg and crossing at the end of the leg.
-There is a bike path at the end of this leg that you may want to use that you can pick up about a mile from the end of the leg.
+Leg 15 IS A BIG CHANGE!
+It is the narrowest leg on the course and there are very limited places for the van to stop.
+Runners need to be alert and should expect to run this Leg without any van support.
+This year runners will cross the road at the BEGINNING of Leg 15.
+Run AGAINST traffic on the left side of the road.
+YOU WILL NOT CROSS THE HIGHWAY AT THE END of the leg.
+Be careful running this leg and crossing at the start of the leg.